Skip to main content

 Description

-This Node uses a Large Language Model (LLM) to extract entities, such as product codes, booking codes, and customer IDs, from a given string.
-The LLM Entity Extract Node is suitable for both chat and voice use cases.
-In a chat interface, it can process text inputs, while in a voice interface, it can recognize and analyze spoken language.
-Before using this Node, set the Generative AI provider in the Settings.
+This Node uses a Large Language Model (LLM) to extract entities, such as product codes, booking codes, or customer IDs, from input.text of the Input object.
+The Node supports both chat and voice use cases by processing text and transcribed speech inputs.
+Before using this Node, set the LLM provider in the Settings.
 You can configure the Node to either use the default model defined in the Settings or choose a specific configured LLM.
-To output the result, below the LLM Entity Extract Node, add a Say Node.
-In the Text field of the Say Node, use a key specified in the Storage Options, for example, {{input.extractedEntity}}.
+To view the extracted entity in the Interaction Panel, activate debug mode.
+To output the extracted entity, add a Say Node below the LLM Entity Extract Node in the Flow editor.
+In the Text field of the Say Node, use the key you specified in the Storage Options section, for example, {{input.extractedEntity}}.

 Parameters